Magnetic properties of {M$_4$} coordination clusters with different magnetic cores (M=Co, Mn): Introduction

-The application of molecular magnets in spintronics and quantum technologies would benefit from molecular design aimed at identifying the most suitable combinations of magnetic ions and organic ligands to ensure long spin coherence times, efficient spin injections and tunable transitions between spin states.\cite{Ardavan} In order to master this kind of applications, it is essential to understand the details of the magnetic interaction between the transition metal core ions and the subtle dependence of the magnetic properties of the molecule on the molecular structure. \cite{Murrie} For example, Kampert et. al \cite{Kampert09} showed that the magnetic properties of a family of \{Mn$_4$\} antiferromagnets with the general formula [(RCO$_2$)$_4$Mn$_4$L$_2$ (R=CF$_3$, CH$_3$, Ph, H$_2$L = 2,6- bis(1-(2-hydroxyphenyl)\-imino\-ethyl)\-pyridine) complexes can be tailored by modyfying the bridging carboxylate ligands, leading to a tunable exchange interaction between the magnetic ions.
+The application of molecular magnets in spintronics and quantum technologies would benefit from molecular design aimed at identifying the most suitable combinations of magnetic ions and organic ligands to ensure long spin coherence times, efficient spin injections and tunable transitions between spin states.\cite{Ardavan} In order to master this kind of applications, it is essential to understand the details of the magnetic interaction between the transition metal core ions and the subtle dependence of the magnetic properties of the molecule on the molecular structure. \cite{Murrie} For example, Kampert et. al \cite{Kampert09} showed that the magnetic properties of a family of \{Mn$_4$\} antiferromagnets with the general formula [(RCO$_2$)$_4$Mn$_4$L$_2$] (R=CF$_3$, CH$_3$, Ph, H$_2$L = 2,6- bis(1-(2-hydroxyphenyl)\-imino\-ethyl)\-pyridine) can be tailored by modyfying the bridging carboxylate ligands, leading to a tunable exchange interaction between the magnetic ions.
 In this work we analyze the same molecular cluster with a different perspective by varying the chemical nature of the inner magnetic core.
 Through a joint experimental and theoretical characterization we compare the \{Mn$_4$\} acetate complex with its cobalt analogue.
 While Mn$^{\textrm{II}}$ centers are adequately described by the spin magnetic moment (spin-only model), Co$^{\textrm{II}}$ centers in octahedral or pseudo-octahedral environments are characterized by significant orbital moments, leading to spin-orbit coupling (SOC) effects that could reasonably influence applications in more complex devices.
-Given the importance of magnetic fields in the study of spintronic devices, our experimental investigation mainly focus on the changes in the magnetic properties of the complexes in an external magnetic field.
+Given the importance of magnetic fields in the study of spintronic devices, our experimental investigation mainly focuses on the changes in the magnetic properties of the complexes in an external magnetic field.
 The theoretical analysis, performed through a first-principles approach and a Heisenberg model Hamiltonian, is necessary to interpret the experiments and explain the differences between the two compounds, mostly due to the magnetic features of the magnetic core ions.
+Our computed spin dynamics highlights the key role played by electron correlation in the magnetic behavior of the complexes.